 Allie: When I was officially diagnosed with Familial DCM at age 16, I was far into heart failure.
 Doctors were shocked that I was able to walk, let alone stand and be coherent.
 When they took my heart out, it was about the size of a grapefruit (the normal size of a person’s heart should be about the size of your fist).
-I was stabilized and sent home to wait for my heart transplant, but became too sick to stay home.
-I was admitted to the hospital in February 2000 where they kept me feeling okay.
+I was stabilized and sent home to wait for my heart transplant but became too sick to stay home and was admitted to the hospital in February 2000 where they kept me feeling okay.

 ” I try to not let a day go by where I do not think of and thank my heart donor, Soji, who made the decision to become an organ donor ahead of time. “

 About a month later on March 5, 2000 I received the gift of life.
 This year, March 5, 2016 will be my 16th year anniversary for my heart transplant.
 I try to not let a day go by where I do not think of and thank my heart donor, Soji, who made the decision to become an organ donor ahead of time.
 I’ve been extremely fortunate with my new heart.
 Since my transplant, I’ve felt healthy and never experienced rejection.
 But the same can’t be said for my brother.
 Unfortunately, just seven years after Jake received his heart, he passed away due to complications from his heart transplant.
 We were able to donate his corneas and give someone the gift of sight.
 I miss him every day.

 MOCACARE: What are some of the challenges you’ve faced due to Familial DCM and Mitochondrial Disease?